1830 – Culver Road is laid out.

 1974 – Housing Court created to speed enforcement of code violations by landlords.

 1986 – CHAP21 official name given to neighborhood association.
 CHAP21 stood for Culver/Colby, Harvard, Alphabet (later changed to ABC) and Park.
 21 represented the ward.
 Nine officers named.
-Zelda Artson-Crichlow and Bea Slizewski co-chairs.
+Zelda Artson-Crichlow and Bea Slizewski named first co-chairs.

 1987 – Zoning sub-group formed within CHAP21 to focus on zoning issues.